-What Are the Parts of an Appraisal?
+What Is an Appraisal?

-Once the site has been inspected, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Analyzing Comparable Sales

 Appraisers can tell you a lot about the communities in which they work.
 They innately understand the value of specific features to the homeowners of that area.
 Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the real estate being appraised.
 Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to valuing features of homes in Evergreen Park and Cook, Accredited Appraisals is your local authority.
 The sales comparison approach to value is most often given the most weight when an appraisal is for a real estate sale.

 In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
 In this case, the amount of income the real estate produces is factored in with income produced by comparable properties to give an indicator of the current value.